Japan DH Skateboarding[wptouch target=”mobile”][/wptouch]

-Japan, the land of the rising sun.
+Japan DH Skateboarding has been thriving for some time , an underground skate community that work together in harmony with their communities.
 A country steeped in history, beautiful people, lush scenery and amazing, curvy mountain roads.
 A secret to the rest of the world in regards to skateboarding, Japan is a paradise.
 Unlike Australia or America, where longboarding has really taken off, its longboarding community is incredibly meagre.
 However, there are a few keen Japanese longboarders who have dedicated themselves to the sport, and the incredible roads they call home.
 They call themselves “Downhill Skateboarding Wired”, and they’re on their way to great things.

 “Downhill Skateboarding Wired”, based in Tokyo, consists of 16 members, ranging from ages 20-40.
 “We all have fun, and all share our passion for skateboarding”, says team leader Yoshinori Takuma.
 “I’ve been focusing on establishing the downhill scene here in Japan, though it’s not easy.
 However, the number of people practicing downhill has grown a bit over the recent years.
 I think there are around 30, at long last!!”
 Yoshinori and his brother Satoru were the first to establish the group, and have committed themselves to the learning and teaching of this amazing sport.
 Ayumi Oride, one of the team’s female members is super stoked to be a part of the whole scene.
 “I am so stoked!
 I’ve realized that since I’ve started practicing downhill seriously, I think about it all the time.
 Yes, I’m deeply addicted!”